Saitej Makhijani | April 6th, 2023

 When creating content for this part of the structure, it’s important to utilize segmented data on what appeals to your consumers about your business.
 After all, your subject header should be designed to entice recipients to open the email.
 Some may be attracted to the possibility of savings, in which case this can be the crux of your header.
 Others may be interested in solving certain problems, in which case your header can lean into the solutions you may present.

+4. Call to Action (CTA): Different CTAs appeal to different segments.
+Customize your CTAs to match the preferences and motivations of each customer group.
 In most cases, a marketing email is wasted if it doesn’t prompt consumers to take some action.
 However, different calls to action (CTAs) will appeal to different segments of your consumer base.
 As such, this is something you can customize en masse with a range of appropriate encouragements to engage that fit your consumers’ identified preferences.

 Act Authentically

-In addition, while customization can be instrumental in building trust, businesses shouldn’t take unethical advantage of this.
 There have been some prominent recent examples of “fruitloopery”, which is where content is written using language that purposely confuses readers.
 The aim of this is usually to dissuade readers from sufficiently scrutinizing claims made by the business.
 The personalization in your mass email marketing shouldn't make consumers erroneously assume they’re receiving communications from qualified professionals in a medical, scientific, or financial field.
 You should also ensure they don’t think they’re receiving recommendations based on their medical history or other deeply personal needs.

 Encourage Cross-Departmental Collaborations